-When an alien from another planet, whether one of the Little Green Men or one of The Greys or whatever, kidnaps a human.
+When an alien from another planet, whether one of the Little Green Men or one of The Greys or whatever, kidnaps a human (often by way of Tractor Beam).
 The alien generally leaves no trace of the human until it's done with it.
 Alien abductions do get witnessed, but the witnesses are almost always portrayed as a bit mad even when the alien abduction is real in canon.

 Sometimes, if the alien is benign, the human will witness something that makes the abduction worth the trouble.
 If the aliens' interest is scientific research, expect them to be terrible at it: No Control Group, no reliable tranquilizers (because how else could abductees keep waking up too soon, so they can see they're in a spaceship?), and no acknowledgment that it's indiscreet to keep abducting idiots who'll rush to spill their story to the tabloids.